Keyboard shortcuts

 ipIP address literalhttp-01, tls-alpn-01

 Wildcard identifiers (*.example.com) are accepted as dns type identifiers.
-Only the dns-01 challenge can authorize wildcard identifiers.
+Only dns-01 (and dns-persist-01, when configured) can authorize wildcard identifiers.
 Attempting to validate a wildcard with http-01 or tls-alpn-01 will fail.

 Response (201 Created):